andreeeeaaaaas/my-digital-space/_pages/making accessibility conformance easier.md

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="100%" height="450" src="https://embed.figma.com/design/pZUtUS8yBRc6dPViPtdYgs/Andreas-Thoma?node-id=17-17&embed-host=share" allowfullscreen></iframe>

-Prior to the this solution, it took product managers around 1 hours 1 hour of manual effort to complete the process for a single product.
+Prior to the this solution, it took product managers around 1 hour of manual effort to complete the process for a single product.
 It would have also taken "over 2 weeks" in effort from the Head of Accessibility to collate data from all products.

 This solution skimmed this down to **1 minute of manual effort per product** with a fully automated script to collate and visualise the data.

 In terms of outcomes, the tool brought visibility to Service NSW product's accessibility in a way that hadn't existed before.
 Additionally, it saved valuable manual effort and pushed accessibility further into the product development lifecycle.